 The fluid drains on its own if the bottle or bag collecting the fluid is kept lower than your chest.
 The procedure may take several hours, particularly when there is a significant amount of fluid.
 Pleurodesis must be done slowly for two reasons:

-- To prevent a drop in blood pressure, which can make you feel faint
+- To prevent a drop in blood pressure, which may make you feel faint

 - To keep the lung from expanding too quickly and causing greater difficulty breathing